PersocomAI/.github/profile/README.md

 ## About the First Release

 This is an unsorted list of planned features.
 Only some will be included in the **first release**.
-That release is designed to ensure that future updates do not negatively impact your AI companion—as long as you continue using the same LLM.
+That release is designed to ensure that future updates do not negatively impact your AI companion, as long as you continue using the same LLM.

 **First release: Soon**